 Within a network environment containing large numbers of users, it is advantageous to have one or a cluster of central servers that maintain user account information and are responsible for authentication and authorization tasks.
-The central database residing on the dedicated server(s) contains all user credentials as well as details of connections, significantly reducing administration complexity.
-The Remote Authentication Dial-in User Service (RADIUS) is an Authentication, Authorization and Accounting (AAA) protocol widely used to implement this approach and is used by NetDefendOS to implement user accounting.
+The central database residing on such dedicated servers contains all user credentials as well as details of connections.
+This significantly reducing administration complexity.

+The Remote Authentication Dial-in User Service (RADIUS) is an Authentication, Authorization and Accounting (AAA) protocol widely used to implement this central database approach and is used by NetDefendOS to implement user accounting.